Authored by European Patent Attorney Nanna Meyland Nicolaisen

 What does a freedom-to-operate analysis cost?

 The price varies greatly, depending on the degree of complexity of the product in question.
 If you have a relatively simple mechanical product, the analysis will not take long to prepare, whereas complex technologies are much more time-consuming.
-In any case, you should expect the cost of a thorough freedom-to-operate analysis to be DKK 50,000 or more.
+In any case, you should expect the cost of a thorough FTO analysis to be DKK 50,000 or more.

 Preparing a freedom-to-operate analysis usually takes about a month, depending on the product and the degree of contact and communication required during the process.
 If you have a specific deadline, we will of course make sure to schedule our work accordingly.